Unity-Technologies/com.autodesk.fbx/proto.com.autodesk.fbx/Documentation~/index.md

 The Autodesk® FBX® SDK for Unity package is compatible with the following versions of the Unity Editor:

-* 2018.2 and later
+* 2018.4 and later

 ## Contents

 The Autodesk® FBX® SDK for Unity package contains:

 * C# bindings
-* Compiled binaries for MacOS and Windows that include the FBX SDK
+* Compiled binaries for MacOS, Windows, and Ubuntu that include the FBX SDK

 ## Installation